ceramicnetwork/rust-ceramic/UPGRADE.md

 Any error will be logged for investigations.
 Any blocks stored in Kubo that are not Ceramic Events will be ignored.

+The `js-ceramic` daemon will not start if it does not find data for its events in its block store.
+Therefore in the next steps you will verify that the migration was successful.

 ### Start `ceramic-one` Daemon

 Once the data is migrated its time to start the node again.